-Obama says change in U.S. policy toward Taiwan would have consequences with China
+Obama says China would not take change in U.S. policy on Taiwan lightly

 The Democratic president said he had advised Trump that foreign policy had to be conducted in a systematic, deliberate, intentional way.

-"There's probably no bilateral relationship that carries more significance and ... where there's also the potential, if that relationship breaks down or goes into a full conflict mode, that everybody is worse off," he said of the U.S. relationship with China.
+"There's probably no bilateral relationship that carries more significance and ... where there's also the potential, if that relationship breaks down or goes into a full conflict mode, that everybody is worse off," he said of the U.S.-China ties.

 He said Beijing would not treat a departure from U.S. policy toward Taiwan lightly.